MakeSchool-Tutorials/Getting-Started-With-Xcode-Swift3/P1-Swift-Intro/content.md

 slug: swift-introduction-playgrounds
 ---

-Download the _Swift Playground_ [here](https://github.com/MakeSchool-Tutorials/Swift-Language-Playgrounds/archive/master.zip). _Playgrounds_ are interactive coding environments that can contain instructions.
+Download our _Swift Language Playground_ [here](https://github.com/MakeSchool-Tutorials/Swift-Language-Playgrounds/archive/swift3.zip). _Playgrounds_ are interactive coding environments that can contain instructions.
 You can think of it as a textbook you can code in!

 Go through the playground and you'll get a great introduction to a bunch of programming concepts in _Swift_, including: